Death penalty (NCAA): Kansas basketball, 1988

 Shortly after Kansas won a national title in 1988, the Jayhawks were found guilty of numerous NCAA violations.
 The NCAA had opened an investigation in 1986 after receiving a confidential tip.
-The most serious violations occurred in the summer of 1986, when potential Memphis State transfer Vincent Askew (who ultimately never transferred) was given cash for plane tickets, clothes, an electric bill for his grandmother, and a no-show job by then-Kansas head coach Larry Brown and three other individuals whom the NCAA considered to be boosters.
-One of the boosters, former Kansas player Mike Marshall, admitted to Sports Illustrated, but not to NCAA investigators, that he had provided small loans to several Kansas players, including Danny Manning, the centerpiece of the 1988 championship team.
+The most serious violations occurred in the summer of 1986, when potential Memphis State transfer Vincent Askew (who ultimately never transferred) was given cash by then-Kansas head coach Larry Brown (and three other individuals whom the NCAA considered to be boosters) for plane tickets, clothes, his grandmother's electric bill, and a no-show job.
+One of the three boosters, former Kansas player Mike Marshall, admitted to Sports Illustrated, but not to NCAA investigators, that he had provided small loans to several Kansas players, including Danny Manning, the centerpiece of the 1988 championship team.

 When issuing its findings, the NCAA indicated that it had nearly given Kansas a death penalty; the Jayhawks basketball program was eligible for the penalty because Kansas football had been found guilty of major violations in 1983.
 At the time, David Berst, then NCAA enforcement director, said when asked whether the Jayhawks were eligible for the death penalty, "Kansas was on the bubble, so to speak."
-However, Brown left Kansas immediately after the championship season to become head coach of the NBA's San Antonio Spurs.
+Brown left Kansas immediately after the championship season to become head coach of the NBA's San Antonio Spurs.
 The penalties ultimately issued included three years' probation and a postseason ban for the 1988–89 season, marking the first time an NCAA champion had been barred from defending its title.
 The committee decided against imposing a death penalty because Askew was the only athlete who was proven to have received extra benefits, and because Brown was no longer employed at Kansas.

 Kentucky basketball, 1989

-In 1989, Kentucky basketball was found guilty of rampant recruiting and eligibility violations.
+In 1989, Kentucky basketball was found guilty of rampant violations of recruiting and eligibility rules.
 The Wildcats were facing the possibility of a death penalty after being sanctioned in 1988 for failing to cooperate with an earlier investigation.
 In its final report, the NCAA said that Kentucky's violations were egregious enough to warrant a death penalty.
-However, the NCAA said it decided against imposing a death penalty after school president David Roselle took swift action to bring the basketball program under control once the violations came to light—including forcing the resignations of head coach Eddie Sutton and athletic director Cliff Hagan.
+However, the NCAA said it decided against imposing a death penalty after school president David Roselle took swift action to bring the basketball program under control once the violations came to light—including forcing the resignations of head coach Eddie Sutton and athletic director Cliff Hagan, who had been a basketball star under Adolph Rupp.
 In its final report, the infractions committee stated: